Sentinel Appliance FAQ

 When you deploy an appliance you will have the opportunity to enter your DNS information.
 While it is possible to use only IPs, there are typically so many that it is burdensome to supply them all; entering your DNS information simplifies this process.
 The appliance can only go to locations for which we have the host-name/IP address.

-8. What does Synopsys do with the information provided for internal assets?
+8. What does Black Duck do with the information provided for internal assets?

 Configure routes and DNS mappings used by our scanners.

-9. Can Synopsys access other applications beyond what is under contract?
+9. Can Black Duck access other applications beyond what is under contract?

 We are only able to reach applications to which the client has given us the hostname and IP address.